“Lingering diseases are still curable, those whose regard such diseases as incurable have not actually mastered the skills.”

 Acupuncture is a 3,000-year-old healing technique of Traditional Chinese Medicine.
-The history of acupuncture is deeply rooted in China, dating back thousands of years; however, acupuncture can be traced back to many mummies found in India, South America and Europe, namely Otzi the Iceman, a 5,300-year-old frozen corpse found in a glacier on the border of Italy and Austria in 1991.
+The history of acupuncture is deeply rooted in China, dating back thousands of years.
+Acupuncture, however, can trace back to a mummy, namely Otzi the Iceman, a 5,300-year-old frozen corpse hidden in a glacier on the border of Italy and Austria in 1991.
 According to scientists, Otzi used a form of acupuncture for osteoarthritis of his lumbar spine.

 In 1997, the U.S. National Institutes of Health (NIH) documented and publicised acupuncture’s safety and efficacy for treating a wide range of conditions.
 Acupuncture is now covered by many insurance policies and is used most broadly to relieve pain.
-Since 2012, acupuncture and Chinese medicine practice is governed by national law and health practitioner regulation body Chinese Medicine Practitioner Board (CMBA).
+Since 2012, acupuncture and Chinese medicine practice is governed by national law.
+Health practitioners regulation body Chinese Medicine Practitioner Board (CMBA) oversees registration of the profession.
 The new move set acupuncture and Chinese medicine practice at higher level of regulation and service standards.

 How Does Acupuncture Work?

-Acupuncture improves the body’s functions and promotes the natural self-healing process by stimulating specific anatomic sites--commonly referred to as acupuncture points, or acupoints.
-The most common method used to stimulate acupoints is the insertion of fine, sterile single used needles into the skin.
+Acupuncture improves the body’s functions and promotes the natural self-healing process by stimulating specific anatomic sites--commonly referred to as acupuncture points.
+The most common method to stimulate acupuncture points is the insertion of fine, sterile single used needles into the skin.
 Pressure, heat, or electrical stimulation may further enhance the effects.
-Other acupoint stimulation techniques include: manual massage, moxibustion or heat therapy, cupping, and the application of topical herbal medicines and liniments.
+Other points stimulation techniques include: manual massage, moxibustion or heat therapy, cupping, and the application of topical herbal medicines and liniments.

 How Can We Help?

-At Adelaide City Acupuncture Pain Clinic, we provides wide range of quality acupuncture and Chinese medicine and achieved high level of customer satisfaction.
-Services we provide including modalities of acupuncture, Chinese nutrition, herbal medicine, fire cupping, wet cupping, electro-acupuncture, painless laser acupuncture, Gua Sha, far-infrared heat therapy, moxibustion, Tai Chi / Qi Gong and Tui-Na massage.
+At Adelaide City Acupuncture Pain Clinic, we provide wide range of quality acupuncture and Chinese medicine services and achieved high level of customer satisfaction.
+Services we provide including modalities of acupuncture, Chinese nutrition, herbal medicine, fire cupping, wet cupping, electro-acupuncture, painless laser acupuncture, Gua-Sha, far-infrared heat therapy, moxibustion, Tai Chi / Qi Gong and Tui-Na massage.

 Acupuncture needles are as thin as a strand of hair, thereby evoking little, if any, pain when inserted.
-Most people find themselves extremely relaxed, free of any pain or discomfort, while undergoing treatment, and many people fall asleep.
-Patients utilise Chinese medicine and its many modalities for almost all conditions, including musculoskeletal, breathing and internal disorders, side effects of cancer treatment, anxiety depression, insomnia, women's health, stress, weight, pain and lifestyle management, to name a few.
+Most people find themselves extremely relaxed, free of any pain or discomfort while undergoing treatment.
+Many people fall asleep during the treatment.
+People may benefit from Chinese medicine's wide range of clinical modalities for almost all health conditions.
+The range of conditions are including but not limited to musculoskeletal, breathing and internal disorders, side effects of cancer treatment, anxiety depression, insomnia, women's health, stress, weight, pain and lifestyle management, to name a few.

 The WHO (World Health Organisation) lists more than 50 conditions for which acupuncture research proves to be efficacious.
-Paediatrics, adults and elderly patients can take advantage of these many modalities with the help of our experienced Chinese medicine practitioners.
+Paediatrics, adults and elderly patients can take advantage of these many time and clinical tested services.